-Pursuant to the Company's public equity offering completed in November 2021, the Company issuedpre-funded warrants to purchase 3,125,000 shares of common stock at a price of \$3.9999 per share.
+Pursuant to the Company's public equity offering completed in November 2021, the Company issued pre-funded warrants to purchase 3,125,000 shares of common stock at a price of \$3.9999 per share.
 These pre-funded warrants have an exercise price of \$0.0001 per share, were fully exercisable upon issuance, and have no expiration date.
-A holder will not be entitled to exercise any portion of any pre-funded warrant if the holder's ownership of the Company's common stock would exceed 4.99% to 14.99% following such exercise.
 The Company determined that the pre-funded warrants should be equity classified because they are freestanding financial instruments, are immediately exercisable, do not embody an obligation for the Company to repurchase its shares, permit the holders to receive a fixed number of shares of common stock upon exercise, are indexed to the Company's common stock and meet the equity classification criteria.
-In addition, such pre-funded warrants do not provide any guarantee of value or return.
-Accordingly, the proceeds from the issuance of the warrants were recorded as additional paid-in capital on the Company's condensed consolidated balance sheet as of June 30, 2022.
+In February 2023, pre-funded warrants to purchase 625,000 shares of common stock from the November 2021equity financing werenet exercised, resulting in 624,992 shares of common stock issued to the holders of the pre-funded warrants.
+Pre-funded warrants to purchase 4,642,857 shares of common stock were outstanding as of March 31, 2023.